HeyHo-Systems/owlcommander/README.md

 # Owl Commander: Your Convenient Twilio Monitoring Companion

-Welcome to Owl Commander, an innvoative open-source solution for logging and monitoring your data, featuring a beautifyl UI and tailored to enhance your Twilio experience.
+Welcome to Owl Commander, an innvoative open-source solution for logging and monitoring your data, featuring a beautyful UI and tailored to enhance your Twilio experience.

 ### About Owl Commander